kodmasin/fiskpy/README.md

 **Coudl not verify xml data** - this will happen when you do not include CA Root certificates.
 In demo 2014 environment you still have to use old democacert in CA list (''FiskXMLsec'' last argument).

 **ValueError: RSA key format is not supported** - this error could happen if your private key is not encrypted.
 Please check if your private key is encrypted.
 If it is not please encrypt it (''openssl rsa -in key.pem -des3 -out passkey.pem'')

 ## Changelog
+### Version 0.7.4
+  * FINA CA certificates packed in release
+  * FiskInit - upgraded to use packed FINA certificates

 ### Version 0.7.3
   * python 2.7.9 support moved to master branch